 NGC 7281 is an open cluster in the constellation Cepheus best viewed on autumn nights.

-The cluster lies 5284 light years away with an approximate diameter of 12 arcminutes in the sky, which tells us its physically around 18 light years in diameter.
+The cluster lies 5,284 light-years away, with an approximate diameter of 12 arcminutes in the sky, which indicates that it’s physically around 18 light-years in diameter.
 Out of NGC 7281’s 20+ star members, three brighter equidistant stars make a line across the cluster.
 This line will help backyard astronomers confirm they’ve landed on the correct target.

-According to Webb Deep-Sky Society, some debate exists about NGC 7281 as a true star cluster.
+According to the Webb Deep-Sky Society, some debate exists about NGC 7281 regarding its classification as a true star cluster.
 You can read more here.

 Historically speaking, John Herschel first recorded NGC 7281 as he swept the sky on October 5, 1829, describing it as a large “coarse, not extremely poor, [with] the stars scattered and 10 – 16 magnitude.”